MHeasell/rwe/faq/index.md

 I aim to post a progress update at least once a month that explains what has been done and what the current goal is.

+#### TA looks so tiny on my screen.
+Will RWE fix this?

+TA looks small at high resolutions because everything occupies a fixed number of pixels on the screen.
+At higher resolutions the UI appears to get smaller and the game world appears to get zoomed out &mdash;
+in fact buttons in the UI and units in the game world still occupy the same number of pixels, but there are more pixels within the same space.

+It is planned that RWE will eventually support scaling for high resolution displays.
+This means that UI elements will appear bigger and the world will appear more zoomed in but you'll still enjoy the benefits from playing at a high resolution.
+Map terrain and most features (trees, rocks, etc.) are represented using pre-rendered images that will appear blurry when scaled up, as if you are playing on a lower resolution setting.
+However 3D models (units) will appear sharper, with more texture detail.

+One day in the future it may be possible for RWE to support higher resolution replacement art.

 #### Will you implement feature X?

 Following the principles above,